-- ✓ Lose some or all of their playtime either remaining indoors \or standing under supervision outside with an adult, giving time for reflection. - ✓ Have to take their lunch break under the supervision of an adult outside the dining room, usually in the office or outside the staffroom, away from the trigger of the behaviour \ - ✓ Lose an opportunity to take part in choosing time or a similar class earned treat\ - ✓ A phone call home to parents may be made, or a conversation with them at the end of the day - ✓ A referral to a member of the school's senior team who will explain the restorative actions they expect and will naturally be "very disappointed" \
+- ✓ Lose some or all of their playtime either remaining indoors or standing under supervision outside with an adult, giving time for reflection. - ✓ Have to take their lunch break under the supervision of an adult outside the dining room, usually in the office or outside the staffroom, away from the trigger of the behaviour - ✓ Lose an opportunity to take part in choosing time or a similar class earned treat - ✓ A phone call home to parents may be made, or a conversation with them at the end of the day - ✓ A referral to a member of the school's senior team who will explain the restorative actions they expect and will naturally be "very disappointed"

-\When such sanctions are applied a child may be expected during this time to write a letter of apology or undertake a similar gesture of mediation or school style "community service" linked to the incident that prompted the intervention, a behaviour plan may also be a result of repetitive versions of the above.
+When such sanctions are applied a child may be expected during this time to write a letter of apology or undertake a similar gesture of mediation or school style "community service" linked to the incident that prompted the intervention, such as cleaning furniture that has been drawn on.
+A behaviour plan may also be a result of repetitive versions of the above.